louiejtaylor/grabseqs/README.md

       -f          force re-download of files
       -l          list (but do not download) samples to be grabbed -m          save SRA metadata
+      --no_parsing  do not parse SRR/ERR (pass straight to fasterq-dump)

 Downloads .fastq.gz files to `OUTDIR` (or the working directory if not specified).
 If the `-m` flag is passed, saves metadata to `OUTDIR`.